FlowFuse/helm/helm/flowforge/README.md

  - `forge.postgres.host` the hostname of an external PostgreSQL database (default not set)
  - `forge.postgres.port` the port of an external PostgreSQL dataabse (default `5432`)
  - `forge.cloudProvider` currently only accepts `aws` but will include more as needed (default not set)
+ - `forge.projectsSelector` a collection of labels and values to filter nodes that Project Pods will run on
+ - `forge.managementSelector` a collectio of labels and values to filter nodes the Forge App will run on
+ - `forge.projectNamespace` namespace Project Pods will run in (default `flowforge`)

 ### AWS